 PSLF Changes under the Biden Administration

-Under the PSLF “Limited Waiver” announced by the Department of Education on October 6, 2021, the requirements for PSLF have changed to allow more people to qualify for PSLF.
+Under the PSLF “Limited Waiver” announced by the Department of Education, the requirements for PSLF have changed to allow more people to qualify for PSLF.

 To qualify PSLF under the old rules, you are required to make 120 full, on-time monthly payments (i.e., 10 years) for your federal student loans while working full-time.
 In addition, you must meet 3 key requirements for PSLF eligibility: